hashicorp/design-system/website/docs/about/support.md

 Many resources and links on this page are only available to HashiCorp employees.
 !!!

 We’re happy to provide support to HashiCorp product teams that use Helios.
-Use these resources to get help if you get stuck.
+Use these resources to get help.

 ## Live support

 Join the [#team-design-systems](https://hashicorp.slack.com/archives/C7KTUHNUS) Slack channel to ask questions, request and provide feedback, or start a conversation with our team.
-As a globally-distributed team, there may be a slight delay in answering some questions, but we're committed to responding in a timely manner.
+As a globally-distributed team, there may be a slight delay in answering some questions, but we’re committed to responding in a timely manner.

 ## Office hours